 Thinking long term will helps you to have a clearer vision for the moment.
 Knowing what’s important to your right now and right here, then put your full focus on it.

-#4 – Take real and regular rest.
 When I say about real rest, it’s REAL rest.
-Get your head away from work or any task on hand for a certain period of time.
+Get your head away from work or any task at hand for a certain period of time.
 Allowing your brain and body to rest will helps them to stay focus and concentrate at work.

 I strongly recommend you to use the Pomodoro technique for short frequent rests during a small task (that can be completed within hours), and always take at least ONE day rest within a week (when you’re focusing on bigger task/goal).

 Besides some breathing exercises and short meditation sessions, there is one best method to rest for recovery, that most people overlook: Sleep.
 So, let’s get enough sleep.

 Clearly, the (negative) impact of multitasking does not only affect our personal lives, but to businesses, teams, and organizations too.
 The cost of the cognitive switch is directly affecting the productivity of an organization and profit.

 Employers and managers should take the responsibility to reduce multitasking at work in order to increase the overall productivity and performance.
 Below are a few strategies you can start applying for your business or organization: